rixx/books.rixx.de/data/reviews/max-gladstone/full-fathom-five/index.md

 That's first-world problem level of criticism though, so let me just repeat that I enjoy the series a lot and it's my current response to best ongoing SFF series (joint with Expanse, I guess).

+Oh, and bonus points for the queerness of the protagonist, who is trans, by way of intentional magic, which is handled extremely well: It's a relevant, but not defining part of her past, with both pride and insecurities.